S&T Daewoo XK8

 S&T Daewoo XK8, also known as DAR-21 (Daewoo Assault Rifle-21st Century), is a 5.56×45mm NATO bullpup assault rifle developed and manufactured by S&T Daewoo intended to replace Daewoo Precision Industries K2 assault rifle for the Republic of Korea Armed Forces.

 XK8 was the first firearm developed solely by the Korean defense company without the request from the military.
 However, after the field tests by Republic of Korea Army Special Warfare Command, it was rejected and was not mass-produced.

 History

-The prototype was first developed in 2003.
+S&T Motiv started to develop a prototype in 2003 with technical support from the ADD.
+Maintenance costs and reliability of the K1 were deteriorating after 20 years of mass production, and S&T Motiv aimed to replace the K2 rifle as the next generation rifle and mass produce it.
+The prototype finished development before the end of the year and was publicly revealed.
+S&T Motiv asked the Korean Ministry of National Defense to hold field test.
+However, after the test the MND favored the K11.

+After the XK8 was rejected by the Korean Armed Forces, the XK8 did not see mass-production nor did it receive export orders.

 Development

 The XK8 was made out of high-strength plastic and polymer materials with the ejection port on the right side and the cocking lever on the left side.
 The fire selector consists of semi-auto, three round burst and full auto.